ADVRHumanoids/gap_crossing/Codes20200908/README.md

 ## Run
 ### Planning with CasADi
-Using the NLP-based method, you can plan a sequence of static poses (stance and CoMs location) for a quadruped robot running `Planning/04.
+Using the NLP-based method, you can plan a sequence of static poses (stance and CoMs location) for a quadrupedal robot running `Planning/04.
 Quadruped_CASADI/quadruped_planner.py`.

 Variables that can be decided by user:
 - number of static stances `ns` (line 10);